basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 ## Monitoring Resize Progress

-With the new plan committed, the resizing process can be monitored using the same means that one would use to monitor other handoff operations.
+With the new plan committed, the progress of the resizing operation can be monitored using the same means used to monitor other handoff operations.
 You can use the `ring-status` command to view changes to the cluster that are either in progress or queued:

 ```bash
 riak-admin ring-status